Battle of Pelekanon: Background

-Clash and outcome
+Battle

 Together with the Grand Domestic John Kantakouzenos, Andronikos led an army of about 4,000 men, which was the greatest he could muster.
 They marched along the Sea of Marmara towards Nicomedia.
 At Pelekanon, a Turkish army led by Orhan I had encamped on the hills to gain a strategic advantage and blocked the road to Nicomedia.
 On 10 June, Orhan sent 300 cavalry archers downhill to lure the Byzantines unto the hills, but these were driven off by the Byzantines, who were unwilling to advance further.
 The belligerent armies engaged in indecisive clashes until nightfall.
-The Byzantine army prepared to retreat, but the Turks gave them no chance.
-Both Andronikos and Kantakouzenos were lightly wounded, while rumors spread that the Emperor had either been killed or mortally wounded, resulting in panic.
+The Byzantine army prepared to retreat, but the Turks gave them no chance to retreat.
+Both Andronikos and Kantakouzenos were lightly wounded, but rumors had spread among the troops that the Emperor had either been killed or mortally wounded, resulting in mass panic among the Byzantine army.
 Eventually the retreat turned into a rout with heavy casualties on the Byzantine side.
-Cantacuzene led the remaining Byzantine soldiers back to Constantinople by sea.
+Kantakouzenos led the remaining Byzantine soldiers back to Constantinople by sea.

 Consequences

 The Battle of Pelekanon was the first engagement in which a Byzantine emperor encountered an Ottoman Bey.
 The battle's effect on morale was more important than the battle itself as the heavily armed and disciplined Byzantines had fled before the lightly armed and irregular Turks.
 A campaign of restoration was aborted.
 Never again did a Byzantine army attempt to regain territory in Asia.
 The former imperial capitals of Nicomedia and Nicaea were not relieved and the maintenance of Imperial control across the Bosphorus was no longer tenable.
 The Ottomans conquered Nicaea in 1331 and İzmit in 1337, thus building up a strong base from which they eventually swept away the Byzantine Empire as a whole.
-The inhabitants of Nicaea and Nicomedia were quickly incorporated into the growing Ottoman nation, and many of them had already embraced Islam by 1340.
+The inhabitants of Nicaea and Nicomedia were quickly incorporated into the growing Ottoman nation while contemporary Byzantine ecclesiastical sources and pastoral letters from Patriarch John XIV reflect the Church's deep anxiety over the local population rapidly converting to Islam following the Ottoman takeover.
 With the capture of these cities and the annexation of the Beylik of Karasi in 1336, the Ottomans had completed their conquest of Bithynia and the north-western corner of Anatolia.